-It is also one of the most comfortable courtesy of a plush foam back support, cushy knee and thigh supports, and luxurious crescent-shaped head/face rest.
+It is also one of the most comfortable, courtesy of a plush foam back support, cushy knee and thigh supports, and a luxurious crescent-shaped head/face rest.

 The table’s arched handlebars are easy-to-grip and access.
 Softly textured rear and front-facing ankle supports will further enhance the comfort of your sessions.
 The supports are operated using a lock latch system, ensuring your safety.

 The only downside of this model is that it doesn’t fold for storage, so you will need to find a space for it and leave it there.

 The Body Champ IT8070 Inversion Table will suit you if you are looking for a basic model that is safe and comfortable to use, and affordable.
 It will also satisfy anyone who is looking for a very lightweight inversion table that is quick to fold.

 Dimensions – Assembled, the Body Champ IT8070 Inversion Table measures 55.5″ (L) x 29.5″ (W) x 57.78″ (H)

 Folded dimensions – Folded, it measures 13″ (L) x 29″ (W) x 75″ ( H)